GBK-Data/Sales-Dashboard-Project/README.md

 - The East generated the highest revenue, indicating focus on regional performance
 - Laptop is the bestselling product, suggesting a focus for marketing and inventory planning.
 - Hardware slightly outsells other accessories, indicating higher demand for hardware products
-- December had the highest revenue and February had the highest revenue of the year
+- December had the highest revenue, while October recorded the lowest
 - October generated the lowest revenue, which might need attention for sales strategy
 - Revenue trends reflect seasonal peaks and troughs, helping to plan inventory and marketing strategies